Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 When your ignitor ceases working, it’s safer to rely on our NATE-certified technicians.
 They’ve gone through rigorous education, so you can rest easy knowing they’ll determine what’s causing the furnace error and will repair it to your contentment.

-We trust in the quality of our furnace repair so much, we back it with a 100% Satisfaction Guarantee* for a year.
+We trust in the quality of our furnace repair in Denver so much, we back it with a 100% Satisfaction Guarantee* for a year.

 How a Furnace Ignitor Works